s4shibam/environment-setups/React JS/README.md

 Follow the below settings for VS Code -

-1. Create a new folder called ".vscode" inside the project root folder
+1. Create a new folder called ".vscode" inside the React JS project folder (Setting will be applicable for all Reach.JS projects).
 2. Create a new file called "settings.json" inside that folder.
 3. Paste the below json in the newly created `settings.json` file and save the file.